SyncfusionExamples/How-to-create-map-from-GeoJson-shape-file-using-the-.NET-MAUI-Maps-/README.md

 # How to create map from GeoJson shape file using the .NET MAUI Maps

-This article contains sample to to create map from GeoJson shape file using the [Syncfusion .NET MAUI Maps](https://help.syncfusion.com/maui/maps/getting-started) control.
+This article contains sample to create map from GeoJson shape file using the [Syncfusion .NET MAUI Maps](https://help.syncfusion.com/maui/maps/getting-started) control.

 Please refer the KB through this [link]().